Announcing the winner!

 For a book published in Canada that is a hybrid genre, or straddles two or more genres.
 The winner will receive $500 at a ceremony in October 2024, presented by the judge with Betsy Warland, special guest of honour.
-Two finalists (no cash prize) will also be awarded.
+Finalists (no cash prize) will also be awarded and will receive certificates.

 Why create The VMI Betsy Warland Between Genres Award?